Aligarh (film)

-Aligarh is a 2015 Indian biographical drama film directed by Hansal Mehta and written by Apurva Asrani.
+Aligarh is a 2015 Indian Hindi biographical drama film directed by Hansal Mehta and written by Apurva Asrani.
 It stars Manoj Bajpayee and Rajkummar Rao in the lead roles.

 The film had its world premiere at the 20th Busan International Film Festival, receiving a standing ovation.
 The film was released worldwide on 26 February 2016 to critical acclaim.
 Bajpayee won critical acclaim and a Filmfare Critics Award for Best Actor for his portrayal of Ramchandra Siras.

+The biographical drama performed poorly at the box office.